microsoft/WindowsProtocolTestSuites/TestSuites/FileServer/docs/FileServerUserGuide.md

 >
 > Do not join the SAN Storage Server to the domain provided by the DC.

-##### <a name="5.3.11.1"/> 5.3.11.1 Install iSCSI Target
+##### <a name="5.3.12.1"/> 5.3.12.1 Install iSCSI Target

 To install the **File Server** and **iSCSI Target Server** roles on the Storage01 computer, perform the steps that follow.

 1. From the **Manage** drop-down in **Server Manager**, click the **Add Roles and Features** list item.

-    <a name="fig.112"></a>
+    <a name="fig.113"></a>

     ![](./image/FileServerUserGuide/image84.png)

-    Figure 112.
+    Figure 113.
 Server Manager: Launching the Add Roles and Features Wizard

 2. In the **Add Roles and Features Wizard**, repeatedly click the **Next** button while accepting all the default settings, until the **Select server roles** page of the wizard is displayed.

 3. Expand the **File And Storage Services** node and select the **File Server** and **iSCSI Target Server** checkboxes to install these roles on the destination **Storage01** computer.
 When complete, click **Next**.

-    <a name="fig.113"></a>
+    <a name="fig.114"></a>

     ![](./image/FileServerUserGuide/image85.png)

-    Figure 113.
+    Figure 114.
 Add Roles and Features Wizard:  Adding the File Server and iSCSI Target Server roles

 4. Click the **Add Features** button in the **Add features that are required for iSCSI Target Server?** page of the wizard to confirm addition of the required features.

-    <a name="fig.114"></a>
+    <a name="fig.115"></a>

     ![](./image/FileServerUserGuide/image86.png)

-    Figure 114.
+    Figure 115.
 Add Roles and Features Wizard: Adding the File Server feature

 5. In the **Add Roles and Features Wizard**, repeatedly click **Next** while accepting any default settings, until the **Confirm installation selections** page of the wizard displays.
 When confirmation is complete, click **Install**.

-    <a name="fig.115"></a>
+    <a name="fig.116"></a>

     ![](./image/FileServerUserGuide/image87.png)

-    Figure 115.
+    Figure 116.
 Add Roles and Features Wizard: Confirming roles for installation

-##### <a name="5.3.11.2"/> 5.3.11.2 Create Virtual Disks for Failover Cluster Nodes
+##### <a name="5.3.12.2"/> 5.3.12.2 Create Virtual Disks for Failover Cluster Nodes

 To create virtual disks for the failover cluster node, perform the steps that follow.

 ![](./image/FileServerUserGuide/image1.png)**Note**

-This procedure should be performed only after installing the iSCSI target via section [5.3.11.1 Install iSCSI Target](#5.3.11.1).
+This procedure should be performed only after installing the iSCSI target via section [5.3.12.1 Install iSCSI Target](#5.3.12.1).

 1. Navigate to **Server Manager** -> **File and Storage Services** -> **iSCSI Virtual Disks** and then click **Launch the New Virtual Disk wizard to create a virtual disk**.

-    <a name="fig.116"></a>
+    <a name="fig.117"></a>

     ![](./image/FileServerUserGuide/image88.png)

-    Figure 116.
+    Figure 117.
 Server Manager: Launching the New iSCSI Virtual Disk Wizard

 2. In the **New iSCSI Virtual Disk Wizard**, select either the **Select by volume** or **Type a custom path** option under **Storage location**: for the location of the new virtual disk.
 When complete, click **Next**.

-    <a name="fig.117"></a>
+    <a name="fig.118"></a>

     ![](./image/FileServerUserGuide/image89.png)

-    Figure 117.
+    Figure 118.
 New iSCSI Virtual Disk Wizard: Choosing the disk storage location

 3. On the **Virtual Disk Name** tab of the New iSCSI Virtual Disk Wizard, type the virtual disk name `QuorumDisk` in the **Name** textbox.

-    <a name="fig.118"></a>
+    <a name="fig.119"></a>

     ![](./image/FileServerUserGuide/image90.png)

-    Figure 118.
+    Figure 119.
 New iSCSI Virtual Disk Wizard: Specifying the iSCSI virtual disk name

 4. On the **Virtual Disk Size** tab of the New iSCSI Virtual Disk Wizard, configure the virtual disk size as 1GB by typing `1` in the **Size** textbox and selecting **GB** in the associated drop-down.

-    <a name="fig.119"></a>
+    <a name="fig.120"></a>

     ![](./image/FileServerUserGuide/image91.png)

-    Figure 119.
+    Figure 120.
 New iSCSI Virtual Disk Wizard: Specifying the iSCSI virtual disk size

 5. On the **iSCSI Target** tab of the **New iSCSI Virtual Disk Wizard**, select the **New iSCSI target** option for failover cluster node access.

-    <a name="fig.120"></a>
+    <a name="fig.121"></a>

     ![](./image/FileServerUserGuide/image92.png)

-    Figure 120.
+    Figure 121.
 New iSCSI Virtual Disk Wizard: Specifying the New iSCSI target

 6. On the **Target Name and Access** tab of the wizard, type `TargetForCluster01` in the **Name** textbox as the iSCSI target.

-    <a name="fig.121"></a>
+    <a name="fig.122"></a>

     ![](./image/FileServerUserGuide/image93.png)

-    Figure 124.
+    Figure 125.
 New iSCSI Virtual Disk Wizard: Specifying the iSCSI target Name

 7. On the **Access Servers** tab of the wizard, click **Add** to display the **Add initiator ID** dialog, from where you can specify the iSCSI initiators of the Failover Cluster node that will access the iSCSI virtual disk and target.

-    <a name="fig.122"></a>
+    <a name="fig.123"></a>

     ![](./image/FileServerUserGuide/image94.png)

-    Figure 122.
+    Figure 123.
 New iSCSI Virtual Disk Wizard: displaying the Add Initiator ID dialog

 8. There are several ways to provide target access to a specific machine, as follows.